redmoon0x/clulley/docs/assets/DATA_FLOW.md

-# Free-Cluely Data Flow Documentation
+# clulley Data Flow Documentation

 ## Overview

-This document details the flow of data through the Free-Cluely application, from user input capture to AI processing and response display.
+This document details the flow of data through the clulley application, from user input capture to AI processing and response display.
 Understanding these data flows is essential for developers working on the codebase and for troubleshooting issues.
 All data flows have been designed with stealth and privacy as primary considerations, ensuring minimal visible footprint and maximum discretion.

 ## Core Data Flows